bilgino/angularforddd/README.md

 - An aggregate invariants must be satisfied for each state change
 - Each use case should have only one aggregate, but can use other aggregates for readonly access
 - Multiple aggregates can share a value object
-- A CQRS-based aggregate has no read properties for the sake of demystifying properties that are not relevant for domain invariants
+- A CQRS-based aggregate has no read properties and only once that are relevant for domain invariants
 - Don't map HATEOAS HyperLinks to object graphs, in particular not for aggregates
 - Clients of the aggregate can't make any changes to internal objects
 - Relations between aggregates are handled through ID property readonly access